chrismdp/cardpirates/rules/index.md

 If you have landed on another player ship on a sea space, resolve the attack (see below.)
 You must end your turn when moving onto a space with another ship, you cannot sail past them.

 After any attack is resolved, your turn is over, and play passes to the left.

-## Burying treasure

-Before placing a card face up to sail from an island or sea space, you have the additional option of placing any number of any type of card face down beneath the face up card.
-These cards are then automatically dug up by any player (including yourself) who sails to that square in future.

-You can use this to bury treasure to retrieve later, or leave useless cards as a decoy!

-### Burying and drifting

-If burying cards reduces your hand to three cards or less, you are able to drift from that square without placing further cards.

 ## The '2' crew cards